NEK-RA/flutter_material_palette/README.md

   - ~~Flutter's variable (i.e. `Colors.red[400]` or `Colors.blueGrey.shade500`)~~ done

 - [ ] Add update checks with [http](https://pub.dev/packages/http) package
+- [ ] Add check for available screen width to adjust ColorCard size for that and allow set limit for columns in grid depending on that info
 - [ ] **IMOPRTANT** learn testing
 - [ ] **Probably** return FloatingActionButton widget instead of IconButton in the AppBar, but this required animation.
 - [ ] **Probably** add screen with RGB selector (sliders for ARGB channels)